RMKD/scripting-blender-game-engine/tutorial.md

 You've probably noticed that keeping track of which objects are which can get complicated fast.

-The outliner is pretty straightforward - it shows all your objects organized hierarchically.
+The Outliner is pretty straightforward - it shows all your objects organized hierarchically.
 If you right click on the text

 ### Stuff to try
 * rename your objects something meaningful